irfact/Privatechatbot/README.md

 Conversation buffer memory

 Pinecone is a vector database for our chatbot
-OPEN AI is the embedding and generative model (text-embedding-3-small and 3.5-gpt-turbo-0125)
+OPEN AI is the embedding and generative model used (text-embedding-3-small and 3.5-gpt-turbo-0125) # can be configurable in the secrets.toml

 For FrontEnd design STREAMLIT(Streamlit turns data scripts into shareable web apps in minutes.All in pure Python.) https://blog.streamlit.io/generative-ai-and-streamlit-a-perfect-match/

 The Architecture of the Model is Diagramatically visualized below: